How to Keep Fruit from Sticking to Dehydrator Trays: The Best Tips & Tricks

 Plus, lemon juice or citrus oil will also help to preserve the color and flavor of the fruit.

-Grease or Line the Dehydrator Trays.
+Grease or Line the Dehydrator Trays

 If you are dehydrating fruit, make sure the trays are greased or lined before putting the fruit in them.
 This will help to prevent the fruit from sticking and make cleanup a breeze.